-Regular full-time employees, with an established Full-Time Equivalency (FTE) of 0.75 or greater, are eligible for long-term disability insurance at no cost to the employee.
+All regular full-time employees and all part-time employees with an established Full-Time Equivalency (FTE) of 0.75 or greater with six months of continuous service at the College are eligible for long-term disability insurance.

 The policy pays a percentage of the employee's monthly salary, reduced by any other applicable benefits such as Social Security benefits (payable to the employee and the employee's dependents) or workers' compensation benefits.
 For a more detailed description of what benefits may reduce long term disability payments and how this reduction is applied, refer to the Long-Term Disability Plan Summary Plan Description.